 Bengals' Giovani Bernard: Remains sidelined

-Bernard (knee) did not practice Thursday, Paul Dehner Jr. of The Cincinnati Enquirer reports.
+Bernard (knee) was not spotted on the practice field Wednesday, Paul Dehner Jr. of The Cincinnati Enquirer reports.

-Bernard is thus trending toward being sidelined for a third straight contest, a scenario that could be confirmed as soon as Friday's final injury report.
-If that's the case, Joe Mixon will once again head the Bengals' backfield in Week 7, with Mark Walton on hand to work in a reserve role.
+Bernard still has a couple more opportunities to return to practice as Sunday's game against the Buccaneers approaches, but his non-participation Wednesday hints at another potential absence this weekend, especially with the Bengals on bye in Week 9.
+If Bernard remains sidelined, Joe Mixon and Mark Walton would continue to handle the team's backfield duties.

 More News